 If you really truly stand before God and tell God that you never have any doubt, God knows you are a liar or you puff your self up into delusion that you are better than the original disciples and apostles.
 Overcoming doubt is a strengthening over spirit within you and faith and belief.
 With no doubts ever you deny the gift that God has given us of free will.
 It means that you do not Love the Lord by your choice but as an automaton robot, and that is not who we are made to be..

-Here are the last supper Jesus said one would betray, and they all doubted themselves if just for a second
+Here is the last supper when Jesus said one would betray, and they all doubted themselves if just for a second

-Throughout His earthly ministry the disciple displayed many instances of doubt.
+Throughout His earthly ministry the disciples displayed many instances of doubt.

 Jesus Love Agnostics and if we ask will give us proof

 So we come to Doubting Thomas.
 The greatest doubt of all times.
 There Jesus appears through walls and is standing there talking to the disciples after He has been crucified and buried.
 It has already been related to Thomas by his pards that Jesus is Alive and has risen.
 He apparently calls His disciples by name and some are at his perhaps kissing them and the wounds in his hands and feet are visible.
 And there stands our great Thomas admitting to all that he still doubts.
 How amazing, how Agnostic!!!.
 How wonderfully honest.

 So he asks or demands of Christ that he will not believe until he touches, seeing is not even enough, the wounds.
 And Jesus just steps right up and allows him to have his proof.